 Skip to main content

-Pediatric neuropsychologists help caregivers, teachers, and physicians to:
+A psychological evaluation can help caregivers, teachers, and physicians to:

 • Understand how a child learns best